Ablepharon macrostomia syndrome

 Ablepharon macrostomia syndrome (AMS) is an extremely rare, autosomal dominant genetic disorder characterized by abnormal phenotypic appearances that primarily affect the head and face as well as the skull, skin, fingers and genitals.
 AMS generally results in abnormal ectoderm-derived structures.
 The most prominent abnormality is the underdevelopment (microblepharon) or absence of eyelids – signifying the ablepharon aspect of the disease – and a wide, fish-like mouth – macrostomia.
+Recent scholars and surgeons have called into question the naming of the condition as "Ablepharon" on account of recent investigation and histology showing consistent evidence of at least some eyelid tissue.
 Infants presenting with AMS may also have malformations of the abdominal wall and nipples.
 Children with AMS might also experience issues with learning development, language difficulties and intellectual disabilities.

 AMS is caused by mutations in the TWIST2 gene, among others.
 It is closely related to Barber–Say syndrome in terms of phenotypic abnormalities.

 Signs and symptoms

 AMS is generally characterized by abnormal appearances of the skin, eyes, fingers, genitals, head and face.
 Infants with AMS will have thin, redundantly wrinkled skin and excessive facial creases; wide-set eyes with absent or severely underdeveloped eyelids and down-turned lower eyelids; and a wide, fish-like mouth that may be fused together at the corners.
 Other appearances of the face and head include: broad nasal bridge, wide, flared nostrils and thick and flared alae nasi (edges of the nostrils).

 Abnormalities can also be seen in the hands and fingers, as infants with AMS will also have webbed fingers with limited ability to flex and extend the fingers.
 Infants with AMS will also display small, rudimentary ears that are atypically low-set on the skull.
 Absence of the zygomatic bone is also possible.
 Skin may be dry and coarse, excessively wrinkled around the face and loose around the hands yet tight around the finger joints, leading to diminished use of the fingers.

-Genital defects may include: ambiguous genitalia, a displaced and/or atypically small penis (micropenis), an absent scrotum around the testes and undescended testicles.
-Finally, alopecia and thin, sparse hair are also frequently observed.